jhcook/agentic-rag/docs/models-and-configuration.md

 1. **Text Extraction**: Documents are parsed from various formats (PDF, DOCX, HTML, TXT)
 2. **Chunking**: Text is split into overlapping chunks (800 chars, 120 char overlap)
 3. **Embedding**: Each chunk is converted to a 384-dimensional vector using `EMBED_MODEL_NAME`
-4. **Storage**: Vectors are stored in FAISS index with metadata linking back to source documents
+4. **Storage**: Vectors are stored in pgvector with metadata linking back to source documents

 ### Query Processing Pipeline

 1. **Query Embedding**: User query is converted to vector using same embedding model
-2. **Vector Search**: FAISS finds most similar document chunks (top-k results)
+2. **Vector Search**: pgvector finds the most similar document chunks (top-k results)
 3. **Context Assembly**: Retrieved chunks are assembled into context (max 4000 chars)
 4. **Answer Generation**: `LLM_MODEL_NAME` generates response using only the retrieved context
 5. **Response**: Grounded answer based on indexed documents